mateog4712/CParty-RawData/HFoldvsCPartyPOC/README.md

 # CParty-MFE vs HFold Proof of Concept

 We have included the proof of concept results for CParty-MFE vs HFold within this folder.
 The fasta file contains sequences taken from RNAstrand which were density-2.
 The structures in the two folders structures/ and structuresH/ are the G_small of the structure relating to the sequences.
 That is, if the structure was split into two planes such that they were pseudoknot-free, G_small is the bottom half or small portion of base pairs.
 The folders structures/ and structuresH/ are separate as HFold treats '_' as unpaired bases while CParty uses '.'.
 The folders HFold/ and CParty/ contain the results of running HFold and CParty-MFE on the fasta file and structure inputs.
 The bash file is what was used to get the results.

+The file count_correct.cc compares the results of CParty vs HFold.
+You can generate the file to be run through the command "g++ count_correct.cc -o name_of_output".
+We found all energies between the two to be the same and 913/945 structures to be the same, where the differing structures are alternates.